Medically review by Kim Langdon

 2. Focusing on subtraction rather than addition

 This is a general rule of thumb for all elimination diets.

 When you abstain from eating certain foods or food groups, it’s good to consider what you could potentially replace them with.

 This is especially true if your goals include relief or remission from a serious illness.

 Out with the bad and in with the good!
 The good foods are what will serve you just as much as taking out potential stressors on the body.

-Our community members agree that the one thing they are eating significantly more of are vegetables of all kinds – dark, leafy greens, sweet potatoes, and cruciferous ones especially.
+Our community members agree that the one thing they are eating significantly more of is vegetables of all kinds – dark, leafy greens, sweet potatoes, and cruciferous ones especially.

 3. Maintaining a significant calorie deficit